drdhaval2785/ChunilalGandhiVidyabhavan/catalogueXlsx/catalogueReadme.md

 After these corrections, the SLP1 transliteration is allowed to be printed on screen.
 2. Column F changed to from Sanskrit to English 'Paper'.

+# v003.tsv

+1. Correction in the marking of x for folio sizes.
+There is no possibility of a manuscript running in feet.
+So all ' have to be changed to ".

 Column N changed from Sanskrit to English.
 Column D, E and M - Removed unnecessary ':' and '?'.